tizonia/tizonia-openmax-il/README.md

 ```

-> NOTE: This installs the latest version of Tizonia's Debian packages from [Bintray](https://bintray.com/tizonia) and all their dependencies.
+> NOTE: This installs the latest Tizonia Debian packages from [Bintray](https://bintray.com/tizonia) along with all their dependencies.

 Finally, to use *Spotify*, *Google Play Music*, *SoundCloud* and *Dirble*,
 introduce your credentials in Tizonia's config file (see instructions inside